netarch/neo/README.md

 - autoconf
 - make
 - spin
+- modern C and C++ compilers

-It doesn't need anything, except for standard libraries, to run.
+It doesn't need anything in particular to run Plankton-neo, except for the C and C++ standard libraries.

 ### Install SPIN